Find answers to questions about your new business rates bill for 2022 to 2023

 Your new business rates bill will show you how much is due under the section called Charge Details.
 This will also provide detail on any reliefs, discounts or exemptions you are entitled to.
 View the business rates charges page to find out how much your business rates are for North Norfolk.

-What are the changes to business rates discounts and reliefs in 2020/21?
+What are the changes to business rates discounts and reliefs in 2022 to 2023?

-At a meeting of the Full Council held at the Council Offices on 26 February 2020.
-Members formally agreed to the 2020/21 rate relief policy.
+At a meeting of the Full Council held at the Council Offices on 23 February 2022.
+Members formally agreed to the 2022 to 2023 rate relief policy.